GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/leaderboards/index.md

 | `""` (empty) | `"Player89456"` | Random name if input is empty (5-digits-long number) |

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [the leaderboards on this reference page](/gdevelop5/all-features/leaderboards/reference/)
+All actions, conditions and expressions are listed in [the leaderboards reference page](/gdevelop5/all-features/leaderboards/reference/).